 The photos below show a signed nineteenth century full stock flintlock-type muzzle-loading Pennsylvania long rifle that was made by the gunsmith Daniel Benjamin Troutman, who worked in Bedford and Somerset Counties, Pennsylvania before moving to Ottawa, Franklin County, Kansas.
 Daniel's father Benjamin Franklin Troutman was a Somerset County gunmaker who worked in Southampton Township.

-The patchbox, the sideplate, the trigger guard, the buttstock shape, and the eagle medallion of this rifle are similar to the rifle by the same maker that is illustrated on page 141 of the 1991 book "Gunsmiths of Bedford, Somerset and Fulton Counties" that was written by Whisker & Whisker.
-The angular underside of the pan is also similar to the one in the book.
+The patch box, the lock bolt plate, the trigger guard, the buttstock shape, and the eagle medallion of this rifle are similar to the rifle by the same maker that is illustrated on page 141 of the 1991 book "Gunsmiths of Bedford, Somerset and Fulton Counties".
+Click hereto see photos of a very similar Troutman rifle in the early stages of restoration.

 Return to the Korns family genealogy home page